bitpay/bitcore/CONTRIBUTING.md

 var PublicKey = require('../lib/publickey');
 ```

-### T4 - Testing: Data for Tests Included in a JSON File
+#### T4 - Data for Tests Included in a JSON File

 If possible, data for tests should be included in a JSON file in the `test/data` directory.
 This improves interoperability with other libraries and keeps tests cleaner.

+### Documentation

+#### D1 - Guide and API Reference

+All modules should include a developer guide and API reference.
+The API reference documentation is generated using JSDOC.
+Each function that exposes a public API should include a description, @return and @param, as appropriate.
+The general documentation guide for the module should be located in the `docs/guide` directory and is written in GitHub Flavored Markdown.

+#### D1 - Proofread

+Please proofread documentation to avoid unintentional spelling and grammatical mistakes before submitting a pull request.

 ## Pull Request Workflow